maestrodev/maestro-cucumber-plugin/README.md

-# maestro-jenkins-plugin
+# maestro-cucumber-plugin
 Maestro plugin providing a "task" to run cucumber tests.
 This plugin is a Ruby-based deployable that gets delivered as a Zip file.
+It also contains the capybara and capybara webkit gems.

 <http://cukes.info/>